How to Get Rid of Relatives (and Unwanted House Guests)

 Relatives can become very territorial over your home, regardless of whether they’ve managed to nest in it.
 Some may have already created temporary nests in nearby hotels, while freshly removed relatives may infest one while they try to find a way back into your home.

-Pack some belongings and load them into the car, then simply go stay with a friend, at a different hotel, or camp out for the weekend.
+Pack some belongings and load them into the car.
+Then simply go stay with a friend, at a different hotel, or camp out for the weekend.
 You should receive word that the relatives have left to find another victim soon after.

 Home Repairs – Similar to the previous method, make it appear as though the home is in need of a major repair that requires you to leave.
 Follow the same steps as above for similar results.